 SECTION 2.
 REPEATED FAILURE TO ATTEND BOARD MEETINGS.
-That the failure of any member of the Board to be present either: (i) in person or (ii) by video or audio conference in accordance with Resolution No. 14-06-19C at twelve (12) or more duly called regular meetings of the Board within any consecutive twelve (12) month period or every meeting for three (3) consecutive months after the effective date of this Ordinance, shall be cause for the President of the Board or the Board to convene a meeting closed to the public or a closed session of an open meeting for the purpose of conducting a hearing to consider whether the office of Park Commissioner of such member shall be declared vacant, pursuant to 70 ILCS 2-25 and 5 ILCS 120/2 (c)(3).
-For purposes hereof, a member of the Board shall be deemed to be present at a meeting of the Board only if such member is in attendance at such meeting either in person or, if permitted by Resolution No. 14-06-19C by either video or audio conference, from the time such meeting is called to order until the final adjournment of the meeting.
+That the failure of any member of the Board to be present either: (i) in person, (ii) by video or audio conference in accordance with Resolution No. 14-06-19C, or (iii) remotely, by any means, in the event the Governor or Illinois Department of Public Health has issued a disaster declaration related to public health concerns pursuant to 5 ILCS 120/7(e), at twelve (12) or more duly called regular meetings of the Board within any consecutive twelve (12) month period or every meeting for three (3) consecutive months after the effective date of this Ordinance, shall be cause for the President of the Board or the Board to convene a meeting closed to the public for the purpose of conducting a hearing to consider whether the office of Park Commissioner of such member shall be declared vacant, pursuant to 70 ILCS 2-25 and 5 ILCS 120/2 (c)(3).
+For purposes hereof, a member of the Board shall be deemed to be present at a meeting of the Board only if such member is in attendance at such meeting either in person or, if permitted by Resolution No. 14-06-19C, by either video or audio conference, or otherwise attends remotely if such meeting is held remotely pursuant to 5 ILCS 120/7(e), from the time such meeting is called to order until the final adjournment of the meeting.